1 Peter 3

 1 Peter 3:1-2Wives: Beauty That Speaks Without Words

 A woman in this house has no legal voice.
 She cannot divorce, cannot inherit on her own terms, cannot out-argue a husband who holds every card.
 Peter does not tell her to seize a voice she will not be given.
 He hands her something the law cannot touch: a life so changed that it preaches.
 The husband who will not hear the word may yet be undone by watching her live it.
-This is not erasure.
-It is the quietest kind of power there is - the gospel working where no one can shout it down.
+This is the quietest kind of power there is - the gospel working where no one can shout it down.

 1 Peter 3:3-4Hidden Beauty: The Precious Self